bolaabanjo/QuanTonic-Reactor/error_logs/thermal_efficiency_overestimation.md

 # Error Log – Thermal Efficiency Overestimation
-Date: 2025-07-09
+Date: 2025-07-15
 Logged under: `/error_logs/thermal_efficiency_overestimation.md`

 ---

 ## Context

-While performing the energy balance simulation in Section 15 of the QT-Reactor project, we encountered a significant deviation between the projected electrical output and the calculated thermal input — exceeding physical limits.
+During the energy balance modeling in Section 15 of the QT-Reactor project, we attempted to simulate the thermal-to-electrical efficiency of the system using theoretical values derived from ideal photonic behavior.

+The initial simulation was performed using a **1 cm² emitter area**, then recalculated at **1 m² scale** to align with realistic system-level power densities.

 ---

-## Simulation Summary

-**Inputs:**
+## Phase 1: Initial Anomaly

+**Emitter Area:** 1 cm²
-- Emitter temperature: 1800 K
+**Emitter Temp:** 1800 K
-- Emitter area: 1.0 m²
-- Filtered radiative power: 6,917.79 W (6.9 kW)
-- Total blackbody thermal power: 595,253 W (595.3 kW)
+**Thermal Input (ideal):** ~59.53 W

-**Simulated Output:**
+**Filtered Output:** ~0.69 W
-- Electrical Output: 12,940,800 W (12.94 MW)
+**Electrical Output (TPV):** 1240.05 W

+→ Calculated efficiency exceeded 179,000%
+→ Conclusion: electrical output exceeds input — violates conservation laws

 ---

-## Issue

-The simulated electrical output exceeds both:

-- The **filtered thermal power** (6.9 kW)
-- The **total thermal input** (595.3 kW)

-This leads to an efficiency > 1000%, violating energy conservation.
+## Phase 2: Unit Correction and Re-run

+To rule out scale mismatch, we re-ran the simulation using:

+**Emitter Area:** 1 m²
+**Thermal Input (ideal):** 595,253 W
+**Filtered Output:** 6,917.79 W
+**Electrical Output (TPV):** 12,940,800 W

+→ Efficiency still exceeded 187,000%
+→ Same physical contradiction persists despite corrected scale

 ---

-## Cause
+## Root Cause

-The issue stems from using raw quantum current density (13.48 MA/m²) without compensating for:
+We traced the anomaly to overestimation in the electrical output, which was derived from raw quantum current density (13.48 MA/m² at 0.96 V).
+That estimate did not account for:

-- Non-ideal spectral absorption
-- Sub-bandgap photon rejection
+- Realistic photonic conversion efficiency
+- Non-absorbed photons
-- Recombination losses
+- Carrier recombination losses
+- Heat leakage
-- Heat management inefficiencies
+- Optical-electrical coupling inefficiencies

-- Realistic system integration limits
+This resulted in an **unphysically high output** that overshot even the full thermal budget of the system.

 ---

 ## Resolution Plan

-This entry is retained as a record of modeling overshoot.
-A recalibrated simulation will follow using:

-- Targeted conversion efficiency range of 30–50%
+We will recalibrate the electrical output using a physically realistic efficiency range (30–50%) based on:

-- TPV performance derived from real material physics
+- TPV material properties (e.g., GaSb bandgap behavior)
-- Optical + electrical coupling losses modeled explicitly
+- Filtered photon flux
+- Measured quantum efficiency
+- Losses due to thermal radiation and non-conversion

+This recalibrated model will be used in the finalized Section 15 and all downstream subsystems (thermal recovery, radiator sizing, recycling optics, etc).

 ---

-## Importance of Logging
+## Why This Is Logged

-Rather than deleting or overriding this result, we’ve chosen to log it separately to:
+Rather than deleting or hiding this modeling error, we’ve chosen to log it here to:

-- Preserve the development trail
-- Show transparency in research
+- Demonstrate an iterative and accountable research process
-- Encourage reproducibility and peer review
+- Serve as a reproducible checkpoint for future collaborators
-- Reinforce our commitment to scientific integrity
+- Reinforce scientific credibility and systems engineering discipline